jorgeignaciogc/Stable.jl/README.md

   <li>For every distribution but StableSupremum.jl, the following are also implemented: mellin, cf, cdf, pdf, and mgf</li>
 </ul>

+### Notes: StableSupremum.jl
+This distributions' implementation relies on a recent paper by the authors of the package.
+In particular, some additional parameters are used when sampling from it (see the article for details).

 ## Author and Contributor List
 Jorge I. González Cázares